usamec/ml2/hw1a/README.md

 ## Allowed and disallow techniques

 Do not use FFT.
-Do not train on test.
+Do not train on test (but you can generate any train set you want).
+Hardcoded task specific preprocessing (e.g. converting binary sequence to sequence of gap lengths) is not allowed.
 Any type of convolutional, recurrent networks or transformers is allowed.
 You can use AI as you wish, but describe how you use it and keep in mind, that you must understand everything inside your solution.
 Also, if you want to use autoresearch by Andrej Karpathy, knock yourself out.